What Is This Indian Doing ?

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is definitely a woman!
 She is dressed in the traditional female clothes of the Indians.
-One of her
+One of her braids

-at the park the day I visited.
+park the day I visited.
 Certainly none wearing clothing of that era.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~